88lex/sasync/README.md

 *  **Log files**:  sasync creates two log files with each run. `stderr_set.name.log` and `stdout_set.name.log`

-*  **Set files are in a sub folder called `sa-sets`**:  The new format requires changing your set.* files if you were running an older version of sasync
+*  **Set files are in a sub folder called `sasets`**:  The new format requires changing your set.* files if you were running an older version of sasync

 *  **Skips identical source-dest pairs**:  Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair.